mrfragger/substitcher/README.md

 ### Dictionary Lookup Words
 - d opens dictionary word overlay
 - click on word to open Apple Dictionary on Mac
+- filters out tons of common words (and, the, to, from, etc.)
+- removes repeated words
 - or on Windows, Linux, Android copy to clipboard
 - Pause mode 2s, 3s, 5s, 10s or Dictionary mode (forever)
 - CJK (Chinese, Japanese, Korean) and Arabic subtitles